 AW: You need to be compassionate.
 You need to be compassionate towards the horses and realize that they’re not dirt bikes.
 They’re partners of yours.
 They have emotions and you need to meet them halfway sometimes.
 You need to take a step back a lot of times and think, is this safe what we’re putting them through and also remember the fact that what we’re asking them to do is a bit unnatural.
 You can’t let your frustration get ahead of you with the horse.
 In the end I think the unfortunate side of this is a lot of people view horses as expendable to get results.
 In the end, I’d much rather—I want to win—but having a healthy and happy horse is more important to me than doing whatever it takes just to get a blue ribbon.
 Maybe you miss out on 1 or 2 classes that way, but over the course of your career, you’re going to win a lot more by looking at them as true partners.
 I would be absolutely gutted if I felt like I disregarded the well-being of a horse just for the sake of a result.
 In order to really be a true horseman, you can’t just say that.
 It needs to be something that’s a part of you.

-For more from Andrew, check out his training article, “Control the Canter for Better Courses” in the Spring 2020 issue and listen to the full podcast here.
+For more from Andrew, check out his training article, “Control the Canter for Better Courses” in the Spring 2020 issue.

 About the Practical Horseman Podcast